spatie/data-transfer-object/README.md

 ### Automatic casting of nested DTOs

-If you've got nested DTO fields, data passed to the parent DTO will automatically be casted.
+If you've got nested DTO fields, data passed to the parent DTO will automatically be cast.

 ```php
 class PostData extends DataTransferObject